Oliver Wendell Holmes, Jr.? John B. Finch? John Stuart Mill? Abraham Lincoln? Zechariah Chafee, Jr.?

 See more: How To Search Reddit Search By Tag S: Redditsync, How Do You Search A Subreddit By Tag

-(Many many thanks to Professor Charles Landesguy whose email influenced the formulation of this query and also encouraged this expedition.)
+(Many thanks to Professor Charles Landesman whose email inspired the formulation of this query and motivated this exploration.)

-Image Notes: Public doprimary clip art of the liberty bell, a nose, and also a fist fight.
+Image Notes: Public domain clip art of the liberty bell, a nose, and a fist fight.